-Use final grade settings to customize how you calculate and display final grades to students and their parents.
+Use Final Grade Settings within Grade Setup to customize how you calculate and display final grades to students and their parents.
+This article describes the various option settings you can configure as a Course Administrator.

-To access these options, click Grade Setup on the left side of your course.
+To access Final Grade Settings, click Grade Setup from the left menu of your course.

 Check Round Period/Final Grades to round the calculated grading period and overall percentages scores to the nearest whole number.